be9/acl9/README.md

 Set to `:current_user` and can be overridden in your controllers, [see the wiki for more](//github.com/be9/acl9/wiki/Access-Control-Subsystem#subject_method).

+### :normalize_role_names

+Set to `true` (see "Upgrade Notes" below if you're upgrading) and can only be changed by setting it in `Acl9.config`.
+When true this causes Acl9 to normalize your role names, normalization is `.to_s.underscore.singularize`.
+This is done on both the setter and getter.

 ### :protect_global_roles

 Set to `true` (see "Upgrade Notes" below if you're upgrading) and can only be